stanford-oval/genie-toolkit/README.md

 ## License

-This package is covered by the GNU General Public License, version 3 or any later version.
+This package is covered by the Apache 2.0 license.
 See [LICENSE](LICENSE) for details.
+Note that this package depends on several nodejs modules by third-parties, each with their own license.
+In particular, some modules might have licensing requirements that are more restrictive than Genie's.
+It is your responsability to comply with Genie's copyright license, as well as all licenses of included dependencies.

 ## Reproducing The Results In Our Papers